-Component Description (1) (U) Power button When the computer is off, press the button to turn on the computer.
+Comp Component Description (1) மு Power button When the computer is off, press the button to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
-Right-click the Power meter icon and then select Power Options.
+A Right-click the Power meter icon and then select Power Options.
 (2) Speakers (2) Produce sound.
-(3) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon.
+(3) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. ▲ To use the fingerprint reader, place your finger on the fingerprint reader until it reads your fingerprint.
+See Windows Hello (select products only) on page 48 for details.